Free Monitor Test Tool

 When running a backlight bleed test, try viewing the screen from different angles.
 If bright areas change or disappear as you move, you're likely seeing IPS glow rather than actual backlight bleed.
 Our free online tool helps distinguish between these issues by providing consistent test conditions.

-Causes and Solutions for Backlight Bleed
+Common Causes and Fixes for Backlight Bleed

 Understanding what causes backlight bleed helps you prevent it or know when to request a replacement